phenopackets/phenopacket-schema/docs/dose-interval.rst

 interval
 ~~~~~~~~
 The time interval over which the specified dosage is given.
-See :ref:`rstinterval` for information
+See :ref:`rsttimeinterval` for information
 about privacy concerns.